neomantic-zz/helm-rubygems-org/README.md

 interface.

-3. Using `setq`, bind the `helm-rubygems-org-api-key` variable to either the value of the API key or the credential YAML file where the API key is stored
+3. Using `setq`, bind the `helm-rubygems-org-api-key` variable to either the value of the API key or the credentials YAML file where the API key is stored.

 ## Usage